Get Relief from TMJ Pain

-The American Dental Association states that TMD affects more than 15 percent of adults nationwide.
-TMD can impact all areas of the face, leaving its victims in tremendous pain.
+TMJAt TMJ & Sleep Solutions of Alabama, located in Homewood, we specialize in diagnosing and treating temporomandibular joint disorders (“TMJD” for short).
+The American Dental Association states that TMD affects more than 15% of adults nationwide, and the condition can impact all areas of the face, leaving sufferers in tremendous pain.

-If left untreated, severe cases may require surgery to repair the joint.
-Treatment times may vary, so consult a dental physician about your best treatment plan.
+If left untreated, severe cases may require surgery to repair the jaw joint(s).
+Treatment times may vary, so consult an orofacial pain specialist, like Dr. Hartsfield, to prevent the need for surgery and discuss your best treatment plan.

 Understanding Temporomandibular Joint (TMJ) Pain